 Power Wheels come with a car charger and a car battery.
-Most ride on cars do have fuses though they can be built into the car or battery itself.
-Things that are optional are governor (two speeds), seat belts, battery indicator, remote control, shocks, radio, and headlights.
+Most ride-on cars do have fuses though they can be built into the car or the battery itself.
+Things that are optional are the governor (two speeds), seat belts, battery indicator, remote control, shocks, radio, and headlights.

 Do Power Wheels Come with Batteries?

-You, however, need to be careful not to overcharge the battery.
-You should never leave the battery charging for more than 30 hours.
+Nevertheless, you must be cautious not to overcharge the battery.
+Never let the battery charge for more than 30 hours at a time.

 Do Power Wheels Come with a Charger?

 All Power Wheels come with a charger specific to the type of battery.
 Some chargers have an auto-shut-off feature.

 If the battery is fully charged, the charger will switch itself off.
 You should always read the user manual to know how to use your charger.